??? pgHead ???

 Identify (ID)

-The Identify Function defines security outcomes related to cyber risk.
-The comprehensive documentation of network assets and those in the operational pipeline is the main emphasis of this function.
+The comprehensive documentation of network assets and those in the operational pipeline is the main emphasis of this Function.
 It requires organizations to understand the risk posed by systems, people, data, services, and other assets.

 Protect (PR)

-Safeguarding assets from cybersecurity attacks is the aim of the Protect function.
-The availability and security of critical services and assets is supported by the Protect function.
-It also restricts or contains the impact radius of a possible cybersecurity attack.
+Safeguarding assets from cybersecurity attacks is the aim of this Function.
+It also helps to contain the impact radius of a possible cybersecurity attack.

 Detect (DE)

-The Detect function requires the implementation of monitoring procedures and systems in order to identify cybersecurity attacks and compromise.
-Using SIEM solutions integrated with anomaly detection and automated response capabilities, organizations can discover threats and respond in a timely manner.
+This Function requires the implementation of monitoring procedures and systems in order to identify attacks.
+Using SIEM solutions integrated with anomaly detection and automated response capabilities can help discover threats and respond promptly.

 Respond (RS)